Dance and Tumbling Instructors

 Voice Instructor

-Tina currently sings with Cliff Krut around town on the weekends.
-She is also an active member of the choir at Hillcrest Baptist Church.
-She is a member of The National Organization of Teachers of Singing and Florida Music Educators Association.
+Tina, born and raised in Pensacola, has had a passion for music and theatre from an early age.
+She sang and studied voice privately throughout high school and college.
+A graduate of Escambia High School and The University of West Florida, Tina currently performs with Cliff Krut around Pensacola and the surrounding area on weekends and is an active member of the choir and praise team at Hillcrest Baptist Church.
+She is a member of The National Organization of Teachers of Singing and the Florida Music Educators Association.

 Debi Schaffer